CarolaHeinzel/StatisticalTest_ConstrainedBasedBootstrap/README.md

 * Max_CBB_implementation.py: Implementation of test (2).
 * Max_CBB_implementation_swap.py: Implementation of test (1).
 * Max_CBB_swap_application.py: Application of the test to real data.
-* Plot_Results.py: Plot the results.
+* Plot_Results: Folder that contains the code to plot the results.

-## Data
-The code also contains some example data  (example_data.csv) that can be used to apply Max_CBB_swap_application.py to.
-This data is from the 1000 G Project and downloaded from the [GitHub Website of Peter Pfaffelhuber](https://github.com/pfaffelh/recent-admixture/blob/master/data/1000G/1000G_AIMsetKidd.vcf.gz).
+* Simulation_Results: Folder that contains the results of the simulation.
+The data is from the 1000 G Project and downloaded from the [GitHub Website of Peter Pfaffelhuber](https://github.com/pfaffelh/recent-admixture/blob/master/data/1000G/1000G_AIMsetKidd.vcf.gz).

 ### Funding Acknowledgement